GunnerX/goWeb/README.md

 # goWeb
-A spike system developed using GOLANG
+A spike system developed using GOLANG(MOOC)